This document demonstrates how to set up and use the mobile badging feature of OpenOTP.

 Mobile Badging feature and choose between 3 possible modes,

-CHECK.
+MIXED.
 As explained underneath, the

-BADGE mode offers you the possiblity to
+BADGE mode offers you the possibility to

 badge-out with a

 badged-only access policies while the

 CHECK mode allows you only to

 MIXED mode is a combination of the 2 previous modes relying on your geolocalisation.